MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/Manufacturing-Guide.md

 We also have guidance for a more automated solution.

-If you want to try script-based image customization and deployment, please visit our [GitHub repository](https://github.com/ms-iot/windows-iotent-deploy).
+If you want to try script-based image customization and deployment, visit our [GitHub repository](https://github.com/ms-iot/windows-iotent-deploy).

-## Additional Resources
+## More Resources

 * [Optimize a Windows IoT Enterprise image](/windows-hardware/manufacture/desktop/iot-ent-optimize-images)